ryuryu-ymj/mannot/src/mark.typ

 }

-/// Add a annotation to the marked content.
+/// Add an annotation to the marked content.
-/// The main purpose of this function is to create custom annotating function.
+/// The main purpose of this function is to create custom annotating functions.
 ///
 /// - tag (label): The tag of the target.
 /// - fg (none, function): `fg(width, height, color)` is placed on the target.